 A: Coniferous trees are measured from the base of the tree at ground level to the tip if the tree at the top.
-See your community's minimum landscaping requirements (Section A) for the minimum coniferous tree height requirements.
+To count towards the minimum requirements, coniferous trees must be at least 6.5 ft.
+(2.0m) or higher at the time of the landscaping inspection.